 Third, make sure you keep your audience firmly in mind and focus your writing accordingly.
 Teachers with specialised knowledge are perfect candidates for textbook writing because they already know how to talk to students.
 Academics without teaching experience can often forget that the audience for their textbook is a group of students.
 Instead, they write in the same way they would for journal articles, which are directed to peers with assumed knowledge on the topic.
 To help avoid this pitfall, a friend or family member with the right level of knowledge on the topic can be a valuable resource for double-checking the appropriateness of the language used in the textbook.

-Finally, testing the textbook before publication is a vital step.
+Fourth, testing the textbook before publication is a vital step.
 It is essential to ensure that your textbook is readable, understandable and useful before committing to the publication process.
 The most valuable test is using the textbook in a real-life scenario, such as in a tutoring group, or school or university classroom.